-Brain is an organ that is taken for granted to retain as much information as possible.
-However, that is not the reality.
-Our brain also forgets.
+Our Brain is an organ that is taken for granted to retain as much information as possible.
+However, our brain also forgets.
 To explain how fast or slow the brain tends to forget information researchers refer to what is called – the forgetting curve.

 What is the forgetting curve?

 The forgetting curve is a graph of data that describes how brain retention power decreases with time.
 Hermann Ebbinghaus was the first person who studied about the human forgetting behavior in his experiments.
 He had performed a number of memory experiments on himself over a period of time.
 The data from the experiments were recorded and analyzed thereafter to give rise to the shape of the forgetting curve.
 He concluded that forgetting happens in an exponential way.

 Given above is a typical forgetting curve.
 At the very beginning, the brain retention is 100%, that is, at the time point when you actually learned some new information.
 As shown in the graph, with time the retention drops in a sharp manner sharply down to around 40% within a short span of time.

 Explaining the Forgetting Curve

 According to the forgetting curve maximum memory loss happens during the first few days.
 Later the rate of forgetting gets slower as shown by a lesser steepness on the right side of the graph.